In the Los Angeles neighborhood poll, right behind Morningside Circle is Little Armenia.

 When I first moved to Silver Lake from Chino I got a job in nearby Burbank.
 I drove through Glendale and noticed that the population of both cities was largely Armenian.
 The signs were written in that unique Armenian alphabet that kind of looks like broken bits of elbow macaroni glued to croquet hoops.
 I think that, at the time, I had only the vaguest notion of where Armenia was.
 (For the record, at Amoeba we file it in the Middle East, to the consternation of many since it’s a Christian nation in South Eastern Europe).

-Both the guys and (less often) the girls had a high incidence of synophrys, which I also thought was cool because I have one myself (like many Anglos e.g. Hugh Grant, Damon Albarn, and the Brothers Gallagher).
+Both the guys and (less often) the girls had a high incidence of synophrys, which I also thought was cool because I have that myself (like many Anglos e.g. Hugh Grant, Damon Albarn, and the Brothers Gallagher).
 Whereas in England they have been linked to criminality, some Eurasian peoples consider them beautiful.
 I let mine grow in, for the first time in years.
 But then a friend from college visited me who’d only experienced the groomed version of my eyebrows.
-Right away when he saw me he said, “Jesus Whoa God” and I returned it to its cage.
+Right away when he saw me he said, “Jesus!
+Whoa!
+God!” and I returned it to its cage.

 Little Armenia doesn’t really have a downtown.
-It’s roughly quadrisected by Normandie and Sunset; bordered by Hollwood Blvd to the north, Santa Monica Blvd to the south, Vermont to the East and the 101 Freeway to the west.
-It is neighbored by Los Feliz, Sunset Junction, Virgil Village, Melrose Gateway, Melrose Hill, Hollywood proper, Franklin Village and Thai Town.
+It’s roughly quadrisected by Normandie and Sunset; bordered by Hollywood Boulevard to the north, Santa Monica Boulevard to the south, Vermont to the east, and the 101 Freeway to the west.
+It is neighbored by Los Feliz, Sunset Junctions, Virgil Village, Melrose Gateway, Melrose Hill, Hollywood proper, Franklin Village, and Thai Town.

 There used to be the famous Hollywood Star Lanes.
 I loved that place, despite my indifference to bowling.
 Built in 1962, it was famously featured in the Big Lebowski.
 Sadly, it was demolished to make way for a school.

 In the neighborhood’s only significant green space, Barnsdall Art Park, there is the Hollyhock House and other buildings atop Olive Hill, which were designed by Frank Lloyd Wright in the 1910s during his Mayan Revival phase.
 This probably makes me sound like a philistine, but I’ve always thought of the architect as “Frank Lloyd $h*+3” because his designs, from his various phases, always seem like such pale reflections of his influences.
-The Mayans and the Japanese were architectural gods.
+The Maya and the Japanese were architectural gods.
 Frank Lloyd Wright is like the Disney version in my mind.
-I do enjoy his appreciation for mulled wine and the fact that he built his furniture to the scale of his buildings’ inhabitants …but I just can’t share appreciation for his architecture.

-I ended up buying a tracksuit at Little Paris, which isn’t a neighborhood, but a store that serves most of the neighborhoods tracksuit needs.
+I ended up buying a tracksuit at Little Paris, which isn’t a neighborhood, but a store that serves most of the neighborhood’s tracksuit needs.
 I heard the words “baby blue” amidst the Armenian several times.
-I often observe older Armenian men’s uniform consisting more often of waistcoats, jackets, dress shirts and driving caps.
+I often observe older Armenian men’s uniform of consisting more often of waistcoats, jackets, dress shirts, and flat caps.
 They often walk with their hands clasped behind their backs and hang out in their yards with friends drinking libations and playing board games.

 As a glutton, I’ve got to mention Armenian cuisine.
 Most non-Armenians probably don’t even know when they’re eating Armenian because so many places take the incognito strategy of calling themselves “Middle Eastern” or “Mediterranean” joints — as do a lot of Lebanese and Persian restaurants.
-I guess naming yourself “Beirut Palace,” “Star of Iran” or “Baghdad No. 1” might not make good business sense in the Near & Middle East-hating USA.
+I guess naming yourself “Beirut Palace,” “Star of Iran” or “Baghdad No. 1” might not make good business sense in the Near and Middle East-hating USA.
 Anyway, to be fair, Armenian cuisine is kind of a mix of Assyrian, Balkan, Mediterranean, Caucasian (the region), Eastern European and Middle Eastern influences.
 If you live in Los Angeles County, you’ve probably eaten at a Zankou Chicken.
 After being started by a Lipananahay in Beirut, Zankou opened its second store in the Little Armenia location on Sunset before spreading out.
-Other oft-spoken of restaurants of Little Armenia include Marouch, Arax, Carousel and Panos and there are a lot of highly-praised bakeries in the area too.
+Other oft-spoken of restaurants of Little Armenia include Marouch, Arax, Carousel, and Panos; and there are a lot of highly-praised bakeries in the area too.